Desquaredp/asynq-valkey/README.md

 go get -u github.com/hibiken/asynq
 ```

-Make sure you're running a Redis server locally or from a [Docker](https://hub.docker.com/_/redis) container.
+Make sure you're running a Valkey server locally or from a [Docker](https://hub.docker.com/) container.
 Version `4.0` or higher is required.

 Next, write a package that encapsulates task creation and task handling.